+The corresponding optimal values \( \lambda^* \) for this KL range lie in \([0.09, 0.35]\), which includes the empirically selected value \( \lambda = 0.2 \), thereby aligning our analysis with the experimental observations.
+Additionally, performance is relatively insensitive to the precise choice of \( \lambda \): values such as \( \lambda \in \{0.1, 0.5\} \) still outperform other settings (see left and middle panels in \Cref{fig:lambda}).
+Based on this, we fix \( \lambda = 0.2 \) for the main comparisons.

-\paragraph{Main results.} We compare the results on HarmBench and StrongREJECT in \Cref{fig:alpaca}.
-The first two columns compare methods starting from the same base model, showing gains over GRPO baselines and Mistral-RR, even though Mistral-RR effectively unlearns unsafe content.
-The right column compares against other baselines.
-After downstream fine-tuning, models trained with FRPO and $\lambda = 0.2$ maintain the highest refusal rates on HarmBench and match Llama-3-RR on StrongREJECT.
-As a sanity check, we also verify that improved safety is not due to overfitting or performing worse on the downstream task.
-This is studied in \Cref{sec:normal_alpaca}: we show that the results on Alpaca are similar to those of GRPO and that general capabilities, measured by the helpfulness reward on UltraFeedback, remain similar across models.
+\paragraph{Main results.} Results for fine-tuning on Alpaca are shown in \Cref{fig:alpaca}.
+The first two columns demonstrate gains over GRPO and Mistral-RR, even though Mistral-RR unlearns unsafe content.
+The right column compares against broader baselines; Models trained with $\lambda=0.2$ maintain the highest refusal rates on HarmBench and match Llama-3-RR on StrongREJECT.
+Moreover, \Cref{sec:normal_alpaca} confirms that this improved safety is not a byproduct of overfitting or performance degradation: results on Alpaca are consistent with GRPO and general capabilities remain close across models.